Bi1ku/typeracer-bot/README.md

 # Typeracer-Bot 🚀

 A [typeracer](https://play.typeracer.com/) bot made to auto type quotes given.
 Made using selenium web crawler &amp; driver with recursion.
 It can be used within any typing gamemode in typeracer (e.g instant-death modes, practice, online races, etc.).
-Undetectable if going a few wpm above your average.
+Undetectable if going a ~30 wpm above your verified pace.
 100% error free.
 <br>

 ### Prerequisites